Fates-List-Archive/infra-history/modules/infra/admin_piccolo/api-docs/endpoints.md

 **This performs a *upsert* meaning it will either create or update the command depending on its ``name``.**

+**Only post up to 10-20 commands at a time, otherwise requests may be truncated or otherwise fail with odd errors.
+If you have more than this, then perform multiple requests**

 **API v2 analogue:** None